googlegenomics/readthedocs/docs/source/includes/r_workbench_details.rst

-If you would also like a shell prompt, ssh to the instance and:
+If you would also like a shell prompt, use the `Google Developers Console`_ to ssh to the instance and:

+**TODO: where to find ssh in developers console**

 .. code:: bash